Through the Glass

 Through the Glass is a 2008 American-Nigerian comedy film, written, directed and produced by Stephanie Okereke.
 The film was nominated for Best Screenplay at the 5th Africa Movie Academy Awards in 2009.

 Premise

 The film tells the story of Jeffrey (Garrett McKechnie), who finds himself stuck with an unknown baby.
-He then ask his Nigerian neighbour (Stephanie Okereke) for help.
-He has to find the mother of the child before his life is completely ruined.
+He then asks his Nigerian neighbour (Stephanie Okereke) for help as he has to find the mother of the child before his life is completely ruined.